ckenaston/ckenaston.github.io/pages/cv.md

 History of American Methodism, Spring 2015

+## ADVISING

+### Randolph College, Lynchburg, VA

+#### Undergraduate Senior Capstone Projects

+Madisyn Tyree, “A War on Women’s Bodies: The Lynchburg Colony for the Epileptic and Feebleminded” (2022)
+<li>Winner of Best Senior Paper Award, Effective Writing and Speaking Board, Randolph College, 2022-2023</li>

+Thomas Snoddy, “The Great Migration and its Impacts on Norfolk,” (2022)

 ## PUBLIC AND DIGITAL HUMANITIES

 Host, New Books in History, [New Books Network Podcast](https://newbooksnetwork.com/hosts/profile/9455e2c0-9744-4a4d-93a5-e474a00e7b2e), 2023-Present.